mack-mcglenn/regression_project/README.md

 **Deliverables**

-- a complete readme.md
+- A complete readme.md file outlining the scope and findings of this project
-- a final report (.ipynb)
+- A wrangle.py folder that contains the functions called in this project
-- wrangle.py
+- A working notebook (.ipynb) that shows my steps through the data science pipeline, issues I ran into allong the way, and steps taken to build functions
-- exploratory workbook
+- A final report file (.ipynb) that walks through all steps of the outline below

 ### Project Planning